-Literally, the only downside to this car is that all that power, size, and presence sucks up fuel to the tune of 17 mpg (or less) on the highway and 13 mpg (or less) in the city.
+Literally, the only downside to all that power, size, and presence is that it sucks up fuel/petrol to the tune of 20 mpg (24 miles/imp. gal. or 8.5 km/L or 12 L/100km) on the highway.
+And in the city, it averages 13 mpg (16 miles/imp. gal. or 5.5 km/L or 18 L/100km).
+Combined driving averages about 17 mpg (20.5 miles/imp. gal. or 7 km/L or 14 L/100km).
 But it is a truly worthwhile price for the BMW-like driving dynamics and the American V8 muscle bass-line.
 In addition, this car sports ultra-high performance Michelin Pilot Super Sport summer tires so I'd recommend using the car to visit areas where the temperature will remain above freezing.
 However, when temperatures are in a comfortable range, these tires are ultra-sticky and invite confident driving along with the factory Brembo brakes.

 I hope you enjoy renting my vehicle and I look forward to hearing from you with any questions.